Kolomenskoye: The White Column of Kolomenskoye

 Kolomenskoye village was first mentioned in the testament of Ivan Kalita (1339).
 As time went by, the village was developed as a favourite country estate of grand princes of Muscovy.
 The earliest existing structure is the exceptional Ascension church (1532), built in white stone to commemorate the long-awaited birth of an heir to the throne, the future Ivan the Terrible.
 Being the first stone church of tent-like variety, the uncanonical "White Column" (as it is sometimes referred to) marked a stunning break from the Byzantine tradition.

 The church reaches toward the sky from a low cross-shaped podklet (ground floor), followed by a prolonged chetverik (octagonal body, and then an octagonal tent, crowned by a tiny dome.
 The narrow pilasters on the sides of the chetverik, the arrow-shaped window frames, the three tiers of the kokoshniks and the quiet rhythm of stair arcades and open galleries underline the dynamic tendency of this masterpiece of the Russian architecture.
 The whole vertical composition is believed to have been borrowed from hipped roof-style wooden churches of the Russian North.
 Recognizing its outstanding value for humanity, UNESCO decided to inscribe the church on the World Heritage List in 1994.

 The great palace and other structures

+Kolomenskoe Museum-Reserve in Moscow.
+Wooden Saint George Church.